-Under retention of the State-owned land via lease, the Army would adhere to lease conditions (including lease compliance actions and cleanup and restoration activities), the assumed Army obligations due to State requirements in the COMP, and applicable State laws, processes, and administrative requirements.
+Under retention of the State-owned land via lease, the Army would adhere to lease conditions, the assumed Army obligations due to State requirements in the COMP, and applicable State laws, processes, and administrative requirements.
 Therefore, retention of the State-owned land via lease would not foreclose the future use or narrow the range of beneficial uses by the State of Hawai'i.